javin1121/eight-bit-two-function-calculator/README.md

-# eight-bit-two-function-calculator
+# [DEPRECATED] Eight bit, Two Function Calculator
-A very simple calculator designed and implemented in SystemVerilog; synthesized with Quartus Lite.
+A very simple calculator that can add and subtract; designed and implemented in SystemVerilog and synthesized with Quartus Lite on a MAX10 FPGA.